neomundi-io/.github/profile/README.md

 # Law-E — Runtime AI Risk & Stability Monitoring

-Most tools observe AI.
+The tools you already use can see your AI.
+They observe it.
 They log it.
-They analyze it.
 They route it.

-But they don’t control it.
+None of them govern it.

 Portkey transports.
-LangSmith analyzes.
+LangSmith analyses.
 Helicone logs.

-All act before or after.
+They all intervene before or after.
 Never during.

-Neomundi acts during execution.

-Inside the flow.
-Before the response is released.

-Where control is still possible.
+Neomundi is the first to sit inside the flow — between your application and the AI — and decide before the response is released.

 Not monitoring.
 Not logging.
 A real-time decision layer.

-Streaming proxy + risk scoring + decision
+*proxy + streaming + risk scoring + decision*
-In a single API call.

-You don’t change your infrastructure.
+You change nothing in your infrastructure.

-You stop observing AI.

-You control it.
+You take back control.
 ---

 ## Live Sandbox